achlys-viii/department-operations-hub/README.md

 A centralized operational hub and resource repository designed for team alignment, process clarity, and cross-functional execution.

-It is a self-contained page—it does not require complex software, build steps, or developer environments to function.
+It is a self-contained page so it does not require complex software, build steps, or developer environments to function.

 ## Architecture and Main Philosophy